o3de/o3de.org/content/docs/user-guide/components/reference/physx/collider.md

 toc: true
 ---

 The **PhysX Primitive Collider** component adds a PhysX collider to an entity so that the entity can be included in PhysX simulation.
-The collider can be defined by a simple shape primitive selected in the the PhysX Primitive Collider component.
+The collider is defined by a simple shape primitive selected in the the PhysX Primitive Collider component.
 The PhysX Primitive Collider component can also define a trigger area or a force region.

 {{< note >}}
 Add a [PhysX Static Rigid Body](/docs/user-guide/components/reference/physx/static-rigid-body/) component with a PhysX Primitive Collider component to create a *static* entity that will never move.
 Add a [PhysX Dynamic Rigid Body](/docs/user-guide/components/reference/physx/rigid-body/) component to create a *simulated* or a *kinematic* entity.
 Simulated entities move in response to collisions and forces.
 Kinematic entities aren't affected by collisions or forces, but are driven by scripted movement.